makersacademy/rps-challenge/README.md

 - 1 rspec failure at current state
 - No rubocop offenses
 - Overall test coverage at 97.06% -- 33/34 lines in 4 files
-- With more time to complete this challenge, I would have wanted to test and implement the remaining functionality
+With more time to complete this challenge;
+- I would have wanted to test and implement the remaining functionality
 - I would have replaced all instance variables within the main app file (rsp.rb) with sessions and stored the instances in separate methods within a Turns test-suite and class
 - Once I would have done that, I would have gone on to refactor the main app file to no longer state any instance variables
 - Following that I would begin to test the game/computer class followed the weapon class which would ultimately complete the app and return a game result